ClickCease 5 Marketing Hook Examples that Capture Customer’s Emotions

 Apple: Think different.

-“Think Different” is an emotional marketing hook example used by Apple to appeal to customers’ sense of creativity and persuade them to purchase.
 The slogan suggests that Apple’s products are designed for people who want to be innovative and creative and effectively communicate the value of the products, motivating the customer to purchase their products.

 Apple marketing hook example of Steve Jobs and a slogan saying 'think different'